 Why we should be worried about the global AI rat race

-ESCP Europe professor Dr Terence Tse shares new insights on the progress of AI.
+ESCP Business School professor Dr Terence Tse shares new insights on the progress of AI.

 The global AI race is moving faster than ever, with countries competing to become number one.